dlin-me/photo_organizer/README.md

 - Organizes photos and videos into directories based on the date they were taken (YYYY/MM/DD).
 - Identifies and handles duplicate files by moving them to a separate "duplication" directory.
 - Extracts metadata from media files, including date/time, file size, MD5 hash, and GPS information (if available).
-- Rebuilds the database index for media files in the target directory.
+- Optionally rebuilds the database index for media files in the target directory.
 - Reports the total number of files in the database.

+## Requirements

+- Elixir ~> 1.17
+- Erlang

 ## Installation